 The second is the conflict between high achieving women and the workplaces in which they find themselves.
 Women who are working really hard and want to get to the top oftentimes find themselves burned out or in a place that doesn’t respect the whole human being.
 They feel that it is either all or nothing — work really hard or don’t work at all.
 The middle ground doesn’t seem attainable, but it is.
 Finding a right company culture can help propel your professional career even further because it is a culture that support your success — as an employee and as an individual.

-What’s holding women back is workplace culture, which is too focused on the external customer and not the internal driver.
+What’s holding women back is workplace culture, which is too focused on.

 What measures can companies take to make sure women feel welcome and have the real ability to advance?